szymonczopek/strategic_game/README.md

 ### 4. Configure the environment:</br>

 Copy the .env.example file and rename it as .env.
-You can do this by running the following command:</br>
+You can do this by running the following Bash command:</br>

     cp .env.example .env